 The Most Common Diabetes Symptoms

-Diabetes is a metabolic disorder that results from problems controlling the hormone insulin.
+Diabetes mellitus is a metabolic disorder that results from problems controlling the hormone insulin.
 Diabetes symptoms are a result of higher-than-normal levels of glucose (sugar) in your blood.
 With type 1 diabetes, symptoms usually develop sooner and at a younger age than with type 2 diabetes.
 Type 1 diabetes also normally causes more severe symptoms.
 In fact, because type 2 diabetes signs and symptoms can be minimal in some cases, it sometimes can go diagnosed for a long period of time, causing the problem to worsen and long-term damage to develop.

-While at least certain diabetes symptoms usually become obvious after some time, some people with type 2 diabetes have symptoms so mild that they go totally unnoticed.
+While at least certain diabetes mellitus symptoms usually become obvious after some time, some people with type 2 diabetes have symptoms so mild that they go totally unnoticed.
 This is especially true among women with gestational diabetes, the type that develops during pregnancy and usually only lasts for a short period of time.
 Women with gestational diabetes often have no noticeable symptoms at all, which is why it’s important for at-risk women to be tested and monitored in order to prevent complications and ensure a healthy, vibrant pregnancy.
 (2)

 - frequently feeling thirsty and having a dry mouth